mehalforc/social_media_push/README.md

 # Social Media Push: A Drupal 7 Module for pushing content out to Social Media.

 The First module is required by the sub-modules.
-When the sub-modules are configured, they push a content type information (title, subject, images, links) to the respective Social Media provider.
+When the sub-modules are configured, they push a content type's information (title, subject, images, links) to the respective Social Media provider.

 You will need to provide the API information to make the connection